 1. Improve the consensus of your company

-The first thing you should do when you’re looking to recruit people using social media is to check for how the general labour market views your brand.
+The first thing you should do when you’re looking to recruit people using social media is to check how the general labour market views your brand.
 This can be done in many ways, from looking at the employee review scores or searching your company name on job forum sites and seeing what comes up.
-Once you understand the general consensus of how your company is viewed, you can adjust your recruitment posts accordingly to help people have a better understanding of the work culture and expectations.
+Once you understand the general consensus of how your company is viewed, you can adjust your recruitment content accordingly to help people have a better understanding of the work culture, benefits and expectations.

 There are many different social media platforms out there; all of them have a distinct purpose and characteristics that attract certain types of people.
 Therefore, you need to understand the platform and what it aims to do so that you can advertise your job post more effectively.
 Listed below are some tips you can use for these specific platforms:

-LinkedIn is a professional social networking site, which means that it’s the best platform for recruiting.
-You should make your LinkedIn page looks and feels as professional as possible to create a competitive edge against your competitors who may be looking to hire the same type of people.
+LinkedIn is a professional social networking site, so it can be a good platform for recruiting.
+You should make your LinkedIn page look and feel as professional as possible to create a competitive edge against your competitors who may be looking to hire the same type of people.

 Facebook has a job feature that allows people to look for career opportunities.
 Consider posting your recruitment ads on Facebook’s job listing platform.